 In mineral-rich regions like Africa and South America’s so-called “Lithium Triangle,” there is mounting pressure on developers to obtain a social license to mine – that is, engaging with local communities and stakeholders to ensure that the business enterprise is mutually beneficial.

-These licenses often take the form of local content policies, which, depending on the region, may stipulate several requirements, such as increasing local employment and purchases by mining companies, funneling proceeds to build schools and hospitals, or even providing a local ownership stake in the mine itself.
+These licenses often take the form of local content policies, which, depending on the region, may stipulate requirements such as increasing local employment and purchases by mining companies, funneling proceeds to build schools and hospitals, or even providing a local ownership stake in the mine itself.
 This, of course, adds complexity to any foreign investment decision.

 Automakers and original equipment manufacturers (OEMs) drive competition – but face unique challenges of their own